 Traditionally, VIX options have followed the monthly expiration cycle, with up to six months available at a time.

 In addition to monthly expirations, weekly VIX options were introduced on 8 October 2015 (they followed shortly after weekly VIX futures, which started trading on 23 July 2015).
 Up to six weekly expirations are listed at a time.

 Because the VIX index, the underlying of these options, measures 30-day implied volatility of S&P 500 options, expiration dates of VIX options are derived from S&P 500 option expiration dates.
 Every VIX options (and futures) expiration is always 30 days before a corresponding S&P 500 options expiration, unless there are holidays.
 Because S&P 500 options typically expire on Friday, VIX options and futures usually expire on Wednesday four weeks before that (if there are holidays the expirations shift to the preceding trading day).

 The last trading day of VIX options is the business day before expiration day, usually Tuesday.

 Here you can find VIX futures and options expiration calendar.

 Exercising VIX Options and Settlement

-VIX options are European style and they can be exercised only at expiration.
-The exercise-settlement value is determined by the opening prices or quotes of S&P500 options on the VIX options expiration date – the so called Special Opening Quotation (SOQ).
+VIX options are cash settled, because the underlying VIX Index is non-tradable and can't be delivered.
+The exercise-settlement value is determined by the opening prices or quotes of S&P500 options on the VIX options expiration date.
+This is the so called Special Opening Quotation (SOQ).